oracle-livelabs/apex/apex-professional-hol3/2-creating-an-app-from-a-spreadsheet.md

 ## Task 3: Load Application Blueprint

-In this task, you learn to load the Demo Projects application Blueprint.
-You can Load an application blueprint by running the Create Application Wizard and clicking the Load Blueprint link at the top of the Create Application Wizard.
+In this task, you learn to delete and restore the Demo Projects application Blueprint.

 1. First, you delete the Demo Projects application.
 Select **Demo Projects** Application on the workspace homepage.

     ![Select Demo demo projects](images/demo-projects.png " ")

-2. Click **Edit Application Definition**
+2. Click **Edit Application Definition**.

     ![Edit Application Definition](images/edit-app-definition.png " ")